 June is a rare month that has two birthstones associated with it: pearl and alexandrite.
 Pearls are the only gemstones created by living creatures.
 Pearls are formed inside mollusks such as oysters & mussels and the process of building a solid pearl can take up to eight years!
 Pearls signify faithfulness, friendship and loyalty, and in many cultures, purity and innocence.

 Alexandrite is known for its rare ability to change colors.
-Alexandrite appears bluish green in daylight and purplish red under incandescent light.
+Alexandrite appears bluish-green in daylight and purplish red under incandescent light.
 It was discovered in Russian emerald mines in 1834 and named for future Czar Alexander II.
-Alexandrite is said to promote concentration and learning, and is associated with creativity and imagination.
+Alexandrite gemstone jewelry is said to promote concentration and learning and is associated with creativity and imagination.

 SHOP PEARL & ALEXANDRITE JEWELRY